 Train and Tube strikes: Dates and services affected

-Passengers across the UK face further disruption after train drivers union Aslef and Tube workers union RMT announced yet more industrial action.
+Passengers across the UK face further disruption this week as train drivers union Aslef and Tube workers union RMT begin another wave of strikes.

+Members of Aslef timed this week’s walkout to disrupt the Conservative Party Conference.
+On strike dates, 16 train operating companies will be forced to cancel all services.
+Meanwhile, a Aslef ban on overtime on non-strike days will further disrupt the network.

 Aslef general secretary Mick Whelan said: “While we regret having to take this action – we don’t want to lose a day’s pay, or disrupt passengers, as they try to travel by train – the government, and the employers, have forced us into this position.